warren/perdicis-notes/content/Warren's long burgers.md

 To eat something like this, your options are either: (A) chomp partial bites into the burger, never quite slicing top-to-bottom, thereby missing its full range of flavors; or (B) dislocate your jaw to eat it in one bite like a snake, or something like that, idk.

-There's surely a better way.
-So I'm writing this open letter to all restaurants; you can do option (C): **Just use wider buns, and spread your burger ingredients flatter.**
+There must be a better way.
+There is!
+So I'm writing this open letter to all burger restaurants to inform them of option (C): **Just use wider buns, and spread your burger ingredients flatter.**

 I'm calling this idea Warren's long burgers.
 Spread the word!